Martin Duberman

 Martin Bauml Duberman (born August 6, 1930) is an American historian, biographer, playwright, and gay rights activist.
-Duberman is Professor of History Emeritus at Lehman College in the Bronx, New York City.
+Duberman was Professor of History and Distinguished Professor Emeritus at Lehman College in the Bronx, New York City.

 Early life

 Duberman was born into a Jewish family.
 His father, born in Ukraine, was initially a manual laborer but later founded a successful clothing business that sold uniforms to the government during World War II.
 His family used the money to move to Mount Vernon, New York, and send Martin to the Horace Mann School, an elite private prep school.
 He would later graduate from Yale College and Harvard University.

 Activism

 In 1968, he signed the "Writers and Editors War Tax Protest" pledge to refuse tax payments in protest against the Vietnam War.
 He was jailed, as a member, for a sit-in protest on the floor of the US Senate.
 His numerous essays on "The Black Struggle", "The Crisis of the Universities", "American Foreign Policy", and "Gender and Sexuality" have been collected in two volumes of his essays: The Uncompleted Past and Left Out: The Politics of Exclusion, 1964–1999.

-He came out as a gay man in some of the autobiographical reflections in his 1972 book Black Mountain College.
+He came out as a gay man in some of the autobiographical reflections in his 1972 book Black Mountain: An Exploration in Community.
 A founder and keynote speaker of the Gay Academic Union (1973), he later founded and served as first director (1986–1996) of the Center for Lesbian and Gay Studies at the CUNY Graduate School.
 In 1997 he edited two volumes, "A Queer World" and "Queer Representations" containing selections from the Center's conferences.
 He was also a member of the founding boards of the National Lesbian and Gay Task Force, Lambda Legal Defense Fund, and Queers for Economic Justice.